How do I shut down a leaking water heater?

 Is It Normal for Pressure Relief Valves to Drip Water?

 If you notice water dripping from the pressure relief valve (PRV or PTRV), don’t panic just yet.
-Occasional, minor leakage from these valves is actually a normal part of their operation.
+Occasionally, minor leakage from these valves is actually a normal part of their operation.
 These safety devices are designed to release small amounts of water from time to time—especially when the system is relieving excess pressure due to heating cycles.

 However, if you see a constant, steady leak (not just the occasional drip), that could indicate a problem and should be investigated further.